 Working With Tables

-Tables are the most efficient way to store a large amount of data in an organized manner.
+Tables are the most efficient way to store and organize a large amount of data.
 You must use tables to organize the information in your web project before you use a layout building tool.

 The recent launch of the Adobe Creative Cloud version of Dreamweaver has made it easier to create and edit tables.
 In web design, you must know how to use tables, format them with HTML or CSS, and modify their structure.